Charan2025/universal-variables/README.md

 Team Moby Dock identifies three main areas: Cybot Mission Algorithms, GUI Design, and Dynamic Controlling.
 Our group concentrated on developing algorithms for detecting and avoiding obstacles w/ Embedded C Language.
 Additionally, we leveraged WebSockets and a Python GUI Design to create a user-friendly interface.
-On the hardware side, we used a PS4 Controller to control the iRobot.
+On the hardware side, we used a PS4 Controller to control the iRobot (MY SIDE).
 The controlled linked VIA Bluetooth to a Raspberry Pi B+ while the Pi connected w/ the Baseboard of the iRobot VIA Universal Asynchronous Receiver-Transmitter Communication (UART).

 --------------------------------------------------------------------------------------------------------------------------